browserengineering/book/book/browsersandweb.md

 codebase.

- During this time, essentially all of the features you will implement in your browser were added - CSS, DOM, and JavaScript.
+ During this time, essentially all of the features you will implement in your browser were added, including CSS, DOM, and JavaScript.
 The second browser war, which according to Wikipedia was [2004-2017](https://en.wikipedia.org/wiki/Browser_wars#Second_Browser_War_(2004%E2%80%932017)), was between a variety of browsers - Internet Explorer, Firefox, Safari and